jmdelouis/SRoll/readthedocs/docs/source/installation.rst

 ###  described set_env lib#####

-This will clone the SRoll git repository to your current path to folder 'srollex', set python paths, update the srollex_setenv.sh script, update Makefile and create a python virtual environement named 'py_sroll'.
+This will clone the SRoll git repository to your current path to folder 'srollex',create folver for Sroll outpu ( VEC and MAP), set python paths, update the srollex_setenv.sh script, update Makefile and create a python virtual environement named 'py_sroll'.

 Set environement